MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/storageadapter.md

 ```
 public interface StorageAdapter
 ```
-*StorageAdapter is a class in Python and is called StorageAdapterBase.*
+*This interface is substituted with a regular class in Python and is called StorageAdapterBase.*

 ## Properties
 |Name|Type|Description|